 2. Omega-3 fatty acids

 Research also shows that taking omega-3 supplements can help make your period much more comfortable.
-A Danish study, which looked at 78 women with dysmenorrhea over the course of three menstrual cycles, found those who took Omega-3-rich fish oil experienced a significant reduction in their discomfort and their period's interference with everyday activities compared with participants who took a placebo.
-The findings in that report built upon the conclusions of two other studies conducted back in the late 1990s—one that followed 181 women, another that evaluated 42 adolescent girls—both of which had similar results in period pain relief from omega-3s.
+A Danish study3, which looked at 78 women with dysmenorrhea over the course of three menstrual cycles, found those who took Omega-3-rich fish oil experienced a significant reduction in their discomfort and their period's interference with everyday activities compared with participants who took a placebo.
+The findings in that report built upon the conclusions of two other studies conducted back in the late 1990s—one that followed 181 women4, another that evaluated 42 adolescent girls5—both of which had similar results in period pain relief from omega-3s.

 A 2013 systematic review of 12 randomized, controlled trials on chasteberry and female reproductive disorders found that it was effective at reducing PMS symptoms in seven out of eight studies.
 The studies ranged in size from 55 to 120 participants who had PMS symptoms for at least three to 12 months.
 After taking an average dose of 40 milligrams of chasteberry per day, the subjects noticed improvements in symptoms like bloating, depression, nervousness, breast pain, and irritability.

 Crimson tide, shark week, the red wedding—there are all kinds of playful nicknames to describe the anything-but-fun experience of having a heavy flow.
 It's generally not a medical concern, but let's get real: Soaking through tampons is a drag.
 Fortunately, ginger might be able to help make your periods lighter.